TEST 6: Verifying The Ignition Coil's Switching Signal

 This will be achieved by using an LED test tool.
-Click here for a picture of this LED tool and how to make it.
-Do not use a test light in lieu of an LED Light.
+You can see an example of this tool here: The LED Light Test Tool And How To Make One.
+Do not use a test light in lieu of an LED light.

 Here are the test steps:

 With a suitable tool, pierce the number 6 circuit wire of the ignition control module connector with key in the OFF position.

 Connect the black wire of the LED to the tool that is piercing the wire.